NachoColl/blockchain-web-services/docs/index.md

 ### A Unified Blockchain(s) API

-APIs are the preferred technology to build applications, and the reason the global API market size was worth USD 2.4 billion in 2021, and it is expected to reach USD 14 billion by 2030.
+APIs are the preferred technology to build applications, and the reason <strong>the global API market size is expected to reach USD 14 billion by 2030</api> and was worth USD 2.4 billion in 2021.

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img src="img/API_MarketSize.jpg" /><br/>
   <span style="font-size:14px">Figure 3.
 API Market Size and Forecast.</span>
 </p>

-We want that technology also to drive Blockchain Smart Contracts growth, and we are building Blockchain Web Services API to fulfill the following principles:
+We want that technology also to drive Blockchain Smart Contracts growth and accelerate adoption, and we are building Blockchain Web Services API to fulfill the following principles:

  <ul class="fa-ul">
   <li style="padding-bottom:10px;"><span class="fa-li"><i class="fa-regular fa-square-check"></i></span>Consuming a Smart Contract should be as easy as calling any other Web Service (Figure 4).</li>